hot/CryptoSync/README.md

-# CryptoSync: simple back you data more security
+# CryptoSync: simple backup you data with more security

 ##Intro